 My Death Is Just the Beginning isn't the sort of plot the average antagonist will use, as it requires a certain dedication to results over personal glory and power.
 Well Intentioned Extremists can drift towards plans of this sort, especially if they happen to be dedicated to the fulfillment of some lofty ideal.
 The Chessmaster has the sort of talents to execute this kind of scheme, and will opt to do himself in if the gains are substantial enough.

 This all depends on what the nature of death is in a series though.
 Media in which Disney Death is common, Death Is Cheap, or uses any death trope along similar lines that lessens the impact of a character dying is less likely to use My Death Is Just the Beginning, because the essential sacrifice is missing.
 Then again, that doesn't stop some writers.

-Protagonists are also capable of doing this, but more often than not those are just undertakings that are considered suicide and not part of some master scheme.
-If anyone on the hero side pulls this off, it will probably be The Obi-Wan, complete with an Obi-Wan Moment.
+Heroes are also capable of doing this, but more often than not those are just undertakings that are considered suicide and not part of some master scheme.
+If anyone on the hero side pulls this off, it will probably be The Mentor, complete with an Obi-Wan Moment.

 Can overlap with Strike Me Down with All of Your Hatred.